home-assistant/hadashboard/README.md

 - `ha_url` is a reference to your home assistant installation and must include the correct port number and scheme (`http://` or `https://` as appropriate)
 - `ha_key` should be set to your key if you have one, otherwise it can be removed.
-- `dash_host` should be set to the IP address and port of the host you are running Dashing on (no http or https) - this should be the same machine as you are running Dashing on.
+- `dash_host` should be set to the IP address and port of the host you are running Dashing on (no http or https) - this should be the same machine as you are running `hapush` on.
 - `dash_dir` is the path on the machine that stores your dashboards.
-This will be the subdirectory `dashboards` relative to the path you clooned `hadashboard` to.
+This will be the subdirectory `dashboards` relative to the path you cloned `hadashboard` to.
 - `logfile` is the path to where you want `hapush` to keep its logs.
 When run from the command line this is not used - log messages come out on the terminal.
-When running as a daemon this is where the loginformation will go.
+When running as a daemon this is where the log information will go.
 In the example above I created a directory specifically for hapush to run from, although there is no reason you can't keep it in the `hapush` subdirectory of the cloned repository.

 You can then run hapush from the command line as follows: